printf format [arguments…]

 The decimal point character is defined in the program's locale (category LC_NUMERIC).

-In no case does a non-existent or small field width cause truncation of a field;
+A non-existent or small field width does not truncate a field;

-padding takes place only if the specified field width exceeds the actual width.
+padding takes place only if the field width exceeds the actual width.

 The traditional BSD behavior of converting arguments of numeric formats not beginning with a digit to